Silva confirms Everton rejected PSG bid for Gueye

+Everton manager Marco Silva has confirmed the club have rejected a bid from Paris Saint-Germain for combative midfielder Idrissa Gueye.

-Although cruising towards back-to-back Ligue 1 title triumphs, PSG finds itself in a difficult position with its midfield options.
+Although cruising towards back-to-back Ligue 1 title triumphs, PSG find themselves in a difficult position with their midfield options.

 Lassana Diarra is reportedly mulling over retirement, Adrien Rabiot has been ostracised after refusing to sign a new contract and is expected to leave, while Marco Verratti is suffering from an ankle injury.